justb4/justobjects.nl/content/projects/index.md

 ### Comment

-This project proceeded on an initial development of <a href="http://bag.vrom.nl/de_bag_gebruiken/bag_extract__" target="_new">BAGExtract+ from the Dutch Ministry of Intrastructure and Environment</a>.
-The project is done under the flag of the <a href="http://opengeogroep.nl/" target="_new">OpenGeoGroep</a>.
+This project proceeded on an initial development of [BAGExtract+ from the Dutch Ministry of Intrastructure and Environment][12].
+The project is done under the flag of the [OpenGeoGroep][13].

 # Heron Mapping Client

-See <a href="http://heron-mc.org/" target="proj">heron-mc.org</a>.
+See [heron-mc.org][14].

 ### Goal

-Develop components/widgets for building advanced geo web-clients using the <a href="http://geoext.org/" target="proj">GeoExt framework</a>.
-This project is hosted at <a href="http://code.google.com/p/geoext-viewer" target="proj">code.google.com/p/geoext-viewer</a>.
+Develop components/widgets for building advanced geo web-clients using the [GeoExt framework][15].
+This project is hosted at [code.google.com/p/geoext-viewer][16].

 ### Comment

-This project was initally co-developed with <a href="http://www.geodan.nl/" target="proj">Geodan</a>, in particular to build a viewer within the <a href="http://www.esdin.eu/" target="proj">ESDIN</a> best practices for <a href="http://inspire.jrc.ec.europa.eu/" target="_self">INSPIRE</a>.
+This project was initally co-developed with [Geodan][17], in particular to build a viewer within the [ESDIN][18] best practices for [INSPIRE][19].

 # Stetl &#8211; Streaming ETL

-See <a href="http://stetl.org/" target="_new">stetl.org</a>.
+See [stetl.org][20].

 ### Goal

 Provide an ETL framework in Python geared at transforming complex/rich GML like INSPIRE and GML datasets, for example the national Dutch toposet (TOP10NL).
 Specify all ETL processing steps via a text configuration file (no programming).
 Integrate and use existing ETL-tools like GDAL/OGR, XSLT and PostGIS natively from within Python.
-Integrate with the <a href="http://deegree.org/" target="_new">deegree WFS server</a> and a possible foundation framework for <a href="http://nlextract.nl/" target="proj">nlextract.nl</a>.
+Integrate with the [deegree WFS server][21] and a possible foundation framework for [nlextract.nl][22].

 ### Comment

-This project came out of several iterations for ETL within the <a href="http://inspire-foss.org/" target="proj">inspire-foss.org</a> project.
+This project came out of several iterations for ETL within the [inspire-foss.org][23] project.
 Basically

 # INSPIRE-FOSS &#8211; Free and Open Source for INSPIRE

-See <a href="http://inspire-foss.org/" target="proj">inspire-foss.org</a>.
+See [inspire-foss.org][23].

 ### Goal

-Develop components for transformation and web services (WMS, WFS, CSW) that comply with the pan-European <a href="http://inspire.jrc.ec.europa.eu/" target="_self">INSPIRE directive</a> using Free and Open Source for Geospatial (FOSS4G).
-This project is hosted at <a href="http://code.google.com/p/inspire-foss" target="proj">code.google.com/p/inspire-foss</a>.
+Develop components for transformation and web services (WMS, WFS, CSW) that comply with the pan-European [INSPIRE directive][19] using Free and Open Source for Geospatial (FOSS4G).
+This project is hosted at [code.google.com/p/inspire-foss][24].

 ### Comment

-This project was started as part of work on INSPIRE for the <a href="http://www.kadaster.nl/" target="proj">Dutch Land Registry (Kadaster)</a>, further propagated with <a href="http://www.deegree.org/" target="proj">deegree</a>-developers from <a href="http://www.lat-lon.de/" target="proj">lat/lon GmbH</a>.
+This project was started as part of work on INSPIRE for the [Dutch Land Registry (Kadaster)][25], further propagated with [deegree][21]-developers from [lat/lon GmbH][26].

 # GeoSkating

-See <a href="http://www.geoskating.com/" target="proj">www.geoskating.com</a> and the <a href="http://groups.google.com/group/geoskating" target="proj">Google Group (Dutch)</a>
+See <http://www.geoskating.com> and the [Google Group (Dutch)][27]

 ### Goal